 Osteopathy is covered by most private health funds and the Chronic Disease Management (CDM) scheme, and the Enhanced Primary Care Program (EPC).
 Our osteopaths are registered providers for Workcover and Third Party motor accident insurers.

 Osteopathy in Pregnancy

-Our modern lifestyles of prolonged sitting, high stress and the demands of our work and home lives do put our bodies under great strain.
-Keeping in mind this is at a time that we are already under enormous mechanical and hormonal stress.
-Many of us are having babies later in life also, when previous mechanical stressors and strains already exist in our bodies – old back pain or knee injuries like to return with a vengeance as our weight and inactivity increases.
+Our modern lifestyles of prolonged sitting, high stress and the demands of our work and home lives put our bodies under great strain.
+In addition during pregnancy we are also under enormous mechanical and hormonal stress.
+Many of us are having babies later in life and therefore see previous mechanical stressors and injuries return with a vengeance as weight and inactivity increases.

 Osteopathy and Sports Injuries

+Whether you are a weekend warrior or an elite athlete, your osteopath can help prevent and treat many sporting injuries, including neck and back strains, shoulder, elbow and wrist and hip injuries.
 Reduced joint or muscle flexibility will affect your performance and may result in injury.
 If you do become injured, your osteopath is highly trained to facilitate a return to optimal function and prevent compensatory strains from occurring.
 This will minimise re-injury and allow a quicker return to physical activity.

 Injuries in sport are common whether at school, club or professional level.
 The nature of professional sports is so intense and frantic today that injuries are almost inevitable.
 With its ability to address acute and chronic pain, osteopathy has emerged as an important component of the recovery process.
 Professional sports players depend on osteopathic treatment as a means of keeping their bodies in optimum physical shape as well as a way to heal or ease existing conditions.
 Osteopathy also helps to identify wider issues which can contribute to localised pain or specific complaints.
 These include biomechanics issues in gait, mobility patterns and functional restrictions.